CureVac COVID-19 vaccine records only 48% efficacy in final trial readout

 Under CureVac's only major supply deal for the product tested in the trial, the European Union secured up to 405 million doses of the vaccine in November, of which 180 million are optional.

-CureVac had lined up a network of manufacturing partners including Celonic Group of Switzerland, Novartis, Bayer, Fareva, Wacker and Rentschler Biopharma SE.
+CureVac had lined up a network of manufacturing partners including Celonic Group of Switzerland, Novartis (NOVN.S), Bayer (BAYGn.DE), Fareva, Wacker (WCHG.DE) and Rentschler Biopharma SE.

 ($1 = 0.8377 euros)